Szymon-Czuszek/Machine-Learning-Algorithms/README.md

 Well-Suited for Linearly Separable Data:
 If counterfeit banknotes have distinct statistical differences from real ones, Logistic Regression is highly effective.

+3. Key Considerations in Logistic Regression
+Feature Importance & Interpretation
+Each coefficient 𝑤𝑖 indicates how strongly a feature affects the likelihood of a banknote being fake.
+If 𝑤𝑖 > 0, increasing that feature increases the probability of the banknote being counterfeit.
+If 𝑤𝑖 < 0, increasing that feature decreases the probability of the banknote being fake.
+Larger absolute values of 𝑤𝑖, indicate a stronger effect.
+By analyzing these weights, we can determine which banknote characteristics are most predictive of counterfeits.

+Assumptions & Limitations
+Linearity in Log-Odds:
+Logistic Regression assumes that each feature has a linear relationship with the log-odds of being fake, which may not always hold.
+Sensitive to Outliers:
+Outliers can distort the decision boundary.
+Imbalanced Classes:
+If there are far more genuine than fake banknotes, the model may be biased toward predicting "genuine" too often.

 ### Tree-Based Algorithms